PMGH/security/attacks.md

 ### Protocol Manipulation

 - <abbr title="Traffic Flood is a type of DoS attack targeting web servers.
 The attack explores the way that the TCP connection is managed.
-The attack consists of the generation of a lot of well-crafted TCP requisitions, with the objective to stop the Web Server or cause a performance decrease.">[Traffic Flood](https://www.owasp.org/index.php/Traffic_flood)</abbr>
+The attack consists of the generation of a lot of well-crafted TCP requisitions, with the objective to stop the Web Server or cause a performance decrease.
+The attack explores a characteristic of the HTTP protocol, opening many connections at the same time to attend a single requisition.">[Traffic Flood](https://www.owasp.org/index.php/Traffic_flood)</abbr>

 [Contents](#contents)